nestjs/docs.nestjs.com/content/techniques/logger.md

 }
 ```

-You can use such an extended logger in your feature modules as described in the <a href="techniques/logger#using-the-logger-for-application-logging">Using the logger for application logging</a> section below.
+You can use such an extended logger in your feature modules as described in the <a href="https://docs.nestjs.com/techniques/logger#using-the-logger-for-application-logging">Using the logger for application logging</a> section below.

-You can tell Nest to use your extended logger for system logging by passing an instance of it via the `logger` property of the application options object (as shown in the <a href="techniques/logger#custom-logger-implementation">Custom implementation</a> section above), or by using the technique shown in the <a href="techniques/logger#dependency-injection">Dependency Injection</a> section below.
+You can tell Nest to use your extended logger for system logging by passing an instance of it via the `logger` property of the application options object (as shown in the [Custom implementation](https://docs.nestjs.com/techniques/logger#custom-implementation) section above), or by using the technique shown in the <a href="https://docs.nestjs.com/techniques/logger#dependency-injection">Dependency Injection</a> section below.
 If you do so, you should take care to call `super`, as shown in the sample code above, to delegate the specific log method call to the parent (built-in) class so that Nest can rely on the built-in features it expects.

 <app-banner-courses></app-banner-courses>